-If you are spending time in Volcano but not Hilo *and* if it possible to see the lava flow in Kalapana, We urge to to seriously consider driving down one afternoon to watch the sunset in Kalapana and go on a professionally guided lava hike.
+If you are spending time in Volcano and don’t have plans to also set up camp in Hilo or Puna *and* if it possible to see the lava flow in Kalapana, we urge you to seriously consider driving down towards the south-east one afternoon to watch the sunset in Kalapana and go on a hike to see the lava.

 Spending the night in Volcano Village